vbpf/ebpf-verifier/README.md

     * "DOM_sec" is the number of seconds that the fixpoint operation took
     * "DOM_kb" is the peak memory resident set size consumed by the analysis, and is an estimate for the amount of additional memory needed by the analysis

-Note that in the full benchmark, exactly 2 programs should be rejected by `zoneCrab`, our domain of choice.
+Note that in the full benchmark, exactly 3 programs should be rejected by `zoneCrab`, our domain of choice.
 Other domain reject different number of programs.

 Any subset of the available domains is valid.
 So in order to compare the two different implementations of the `zone` domain, one can run
 ```
-scripts/runperf.sh ebpf-samples/linux stats zoneCrab zoneElina | results.csv
+scripts/runperf.sh ebpf-samples/linux stats zoneCrab | results.csv
 python3 scripts/makeplot.py results.csv stores
 ```
 The script `scripts/makeplot.py` takes a csv file in the format described above, and the key to plot against (usually instructions or stores) and plots two graphs: on showing runtime as a function of the number of stores, and the other is the memory consumption as a function of the number of stores.